Alex Greive: Club career

+He moved on loan to Dundee United in January 2024.

+In July 2024 he signed for League of Ireland Premier Division club Bohemians on a multi-year contract.
+On 29 December 2024, it was announced that he had departed the club after 2 goals in 15 appearances in all competitions.

+Greive signed a multi-year contract with USL Championship club San Antonio FC in January 2025.

 International career

 On 26 January 2022, Greive earned his first call-up to the New Zealand national team for friendly matches against Jordan and Uzbekistan as a late replacement for Andre de Jong.
 He made his international debut in the match against Jordan, appearing as an 82nd minute substitute.
 In his first start for New Zealand on 24 March 2022 he scored two goals, his first international goals.